octokit/plugin-rest-endpoint-methods.js/docs/repos/createDispatchEvent.md

 # Create a repository dispatch event

-You can use this endpoint to trigger a webhook event called `repository_dispatch` when you want activity that happens outside of GitHub Enterprise Cloud to trigger a GitHub Actions workflow or GitHub App webhook.
+You can use this endpoint to trigger a webhook event called `repository_dispatch` when you want activity that happens outside of GitHub to trigger a GitHub Actions workflow or GitHub App webhook.
 You must configure your GitHub Actions workflow or GitHub App to run when the `repository_dispatch` event occurs.
-For an example `repository_dispatch` webhook payload, see "[RepositoryDispatchEvent](https://docs.github.com/enterprise-cloud@latest//webhooks/event-payloads/#repository_dispatch)."
+For an example `repository_dispatch` webhook payload, see "[RepositoryDispatchEvent](https://docs.github.com/webhooks/event-payloads/#repository_dispatch)."

 The `client_payload` parameter is available for any extra information that your workflow might need.
 This parameter is a JSON payload that will be passed on when the webhook event is dispatched.
 For example, the `client_payload` can include a message that a user would like to send using a GitHub Actions workflow.
 Or the `client_payload` can be used as a test to debug your workflow.